 6. Orphaned pages with no internal links

-The audit requires cross-referencing your sitemap (or a full crawl) against your internal link graph.
-Pages that appear in one but not the other are your orphan population.
-The remediation is either to add internal links (if the content is valuable) or to remove the pages and update the sitemap (if it isn't).
+The audit: cross-reference your sitemap (or a full crawl) against your internal link graph.
+Anything in one but not the other is an orphan — then either add internal links (if it's worth keeping) or remove it and update the sitemap (if it isn't).

 7. Staging, test, or development environments accessible to Googlebot